Non-equilibrium bosonization of fractional quantum Hall edges: Non-equilibrium bosonization of complex fractional quantum Hall edges

 Here, the right-hand-side contains two ``eigenmode charges'' given by

 which thus depend on the interaction strength.
 Further, $j(x,\omega)$ is the frequency representation of the source~\eqref{eq:source_j}, which reads

 We now choose the charge-measurement point $x_0$ to lie within the interacting region~II [see Fig.~\ref{fig:complex_setup}(a)], i.e., $|x_0| < L/2$.
+Probing the FCS and the associated fractionalization in this region is particularly insightful from the point of view of connections to properties of GFs and the tunneling transport observables studied below.
+Calculations of FCS in the regions I and III can be performed in a similar way.
 To proceed, we solve the coupled equations~\eqref{eq:eom25_FCS} separately in each region.
 In the non-interacting regions~I and~III, the equations reduce to the homogeneous form with $u(x)=j(x,\omega)=0$, whereas in region~II we solve Eq.~\eqref{eq:eoms_25_diag} in the presence of the source term $j(x,\omega)$.
 In all regions, the general solution is a superposition of two co-propagating modes.

 According to the causal structure of the action~\eqref{eq:action_43}, we need the \textit{advanced} solutions that vanish at times larger than those in the source $j(x-x_0,t)$.
 This constraint requires that only incoming modes are present.
 Since region~III contains only outgoing modes and the source acts in region~II, the advanced condition enforces $\overline{\rho}_{1,2}=0$ in region~III.
 With these conditions, we obtain the solutions in each region as follows: